Why do muscles twitch after exercise?

 The role of ATP

-If you’ve done any workout routine before – whether it’s cardiovascular exercises, endurance sports, or weight training at a gym – chances are you’ve heard of ATP.
+If you’ve done any workout routine before – cardiovascular exercises, endurance sports, or weight training at a gym – chances are you’ve heard of ATP.

 ATP stands for adenosine triphosphate and is considered the energy currency within our cells.
-According to research, it takes approximately 30 seconds for your body to switch from aerobic metabolism (which requires oxygen) to anaerobic metabolism (where there is no oxygen required).
+According to research, it takes approximately 30 seconds for your body to switch from aerobic metabolism (which requires oxygen) to anaerobic metabolism (where no oxygen is required).

-Anaerobic metabolism includes sprints, pushups, pull-ups, or deadlifts.
-During each second of intense training that lasts longer than 30 seconds, muscles use up their stores of ATP very quickly.
-As a result, muscle fatigue also occurs.
+Anaerobic metabolism includes sprints, pushups, pull-ups, and deadlifts.
+During each second of intense training that lasts longer than 30 seconds, muscles use up their stores of ATP very quickly, resulting in muscle fatigue.
 The body can only produce more ATP by tapping into creatine phosphate reserves in muscles instead of blood/glycogen.

-Creatine can regenerate ATP and is considered the essential energy source for high-intensity exercises such as weight lifting, sprinting, or boxing.
+Creatine can regenerate ATP and is considered essential for high-intensity exercises such as weight lifting, sprinting, or boxing.

 The effect of this process on muscle fibers is that those fibers go into a state of contraction because they quickly fatigue and need to rest.
 It’s common knowledge that heavy or intense workouts make your muscles feel sore and tight.
 Those feelings usually last for about 24 hours (overnight), but it’s not uncommon for you to experience stiffness and pain up to 72 hours after working out.